dpzrz/SYS-265/lab05.md

 #### Moving items into an OU

+We have to move two items into our newly created OU.
+We have to move a computer and a user.
+We use similar syntax to our last command.
+We establish a target path and use `Get-Computer` to obtain the info on WKS01-DIEGO.

+`Get-Computer WKS01-DIEGO | Move-ADObject -TargetPath 'OU=Software Deploy,DC=diego.local,DC=local'`

+To move a User into Software Deploy we use the same command with some minor tweaks.
+We need to use `Get-ADUser` to obtain the proper user and `-Identity` to specify which user.

+`Get-ADUser -Identity diego.perez | Move-ADObject -TargetPath 'OU=Software Deploy,DC=diego.local,DC=local'`

 #### Deleting an OU

 The first cmdlet we’ll use, `Get-ADOrganizationlUnit`, identifies the specific OU and holds it in memory.